synlogic/EAC-Image-Swapper/README.md

 3) Unzip ImageSwapper.zip and place files into the local files folder
 4) Open config.ini in a text editor and place the path of your photos directory.
 EX: photos = C:\Users\user\Pictures\VRChat
 5) In steam again right click VRChat and go to properties.
 In the launch options box insert "run.bat %COMMAND%" **before** any launch options
-6) Run VRChat and enjoy seeing your screenshots or skebs or whatever else on your EAC screen!
+6) Run VRChat and enjoy seeing your screenshots, skebs, or whatever else on your EAC screen!

 # Extra info
 You can adjust the timeout in the run.bat, if it's too low it may not update the picture before vrchat launches.